V.B. Rose: Characters

 A fellow Patterner at V.B.Rose and one of Yukari's only friends.
 He is often viewed as a pervert, especially by Ageha, who is constantly hit on and hugged by him.
 Despite being a flirt, Mitsuya is often the person that both Yukari and Ageha talk to about their feelings for each other.
 Like Yukari he is also skilled at making clothing and is extremely passionate about his work, enough to drop out of college to work at V.B.Rose.
 He is very fond of his younger brother Shizuya and enjoys teasing him whenever he gets the chance.
 He is considered an in-between, as he knows of Ageha and Yukari's feelings towards one another, though he cannot tell.
 He does the cooking in the V.B.
 Rose household.
 He was friends with Ichihashi when they were children, and when they reunited, thanks to Yukari, he began to treat her differently.
 She loves him, however, and finds his menacing behavior intriguing.
 In volume 11 it is implied that he has feelings for her as well.
 He also smokes cigarettes, and wears cologne to block the smell.
-He manages to help Yukari with his love issues by telling him where to find Ageha after she ran out of V.B.
-Rose cying, and makes him red rice when he returns with victory in winning Ageha's heart.
+He manages to help Yukari with his love issues by telling him where to find Ageha after she runs out of V.B.
+Rose crying, and makes him red rice when he returns with victory in winning Ageha's heart.
 Makoto Ohara was his senpai in high school.
-His role in the story was very short in the latest volumes, but Volume 11 entells the details of Mitsu and Yukari's first encounter.
+His role in the story was very short in the latest volumes, but Volume 11 entails the details of Mitsu and Yukari's first encounter.